MetOffice/lfric_core/documentation/source/user_guide/io/diagnostics.rst

 ``write_field`` method takes a field name as an optional argument, which can override the field name.

-To illustrate, the following code block illustrates a situation where one might want to output a diagnostic from the same field before and after a kernel has processed it:
+The following code block illustrates a situation where one might want to output a diagnostic from the same field before and after a kernel has processed it: